Daniel-Kahalani/YelpCamp/README.md

 # YelpCamp
 Hi!
-YelpCamp is a website that I develop for pepole to see and share information about campgrounds across the globe.
+YelpCamp is a website that I develop for pepole to share information about campgrounds across the globe.

 ## Built With